tberlok/psecas/examples/README.md

 <img src="https://user-images.githubusercontent.com/10655136/83247634-14915a00-a1a4-11ea-9d13-b05c5787c090.png" width="900"></img>

 #### Magneto-thermal instability
-Psecas has been used to obtain quasi-global solutions for the magneto-thermal instability (Berlok et al, in prep).
+Psecas has been used to obtain quasi-global solutions for the magneto-thermal instability.
 Here we show temperature variationas and perturbed magnetic field lines (left) and the eigenmode structure (right).
+More details in the paper [*Suppressed heat conductivity in the intracluster medium: implications for the magneto-thermal instability*](https://arxiv.org/abs/2007.00018) by Thomas Berlok, Eliot Quataert, Martin E. Pessah & Christoph Pfrommer.

 <img src="https://user-images.githubusercontent.com/10655136/83247622-10fdd300-a1a4-11ea-8f09-ad7c84390734.png" width="45%"></img><img src="https://user-images.githubusercontent.com/10655136/83259571-98554180-a1b8-11ea-95c2-303b31b7a71e.png" width="45%"></img>